LorenzoBettini/packtpub-xtext-book-2nd-examples/docs/XTEXTVERSIONCHANGES.md

 ## Xtext 2.19.0

+MWE2 should be updated to 2.11.0, in the POM files and in the target platforms.

 ### Xbase

 Xbase projects should update the version range of `org.objectweb.asm` in the `MANIFEST.MF` files that already require that bundle: `[7.1.0,7.2.0)`.